 Don’t let a fancy word like gremolata intimidate you, but do make sure you say it extra loudly as you’re serving this up to friends and family.
 No harm in letting them think you’re a chef extraordinaire, even though this whole delicious dish takes fewer than 10 ingredients and 30 minutes to make.

-So many times, low-carb versions of pasta dishes can be disappointments.
+So many times, low carb versions of pasta dishes can be disappointments.
 This is not one of those times.
-Buttery, lemony, and just spicy enough, this shrimp scampi is so close to the real deal, you may not even notice that the noodles are actually made of summer squash, not spaghetti.
+Buttery, lemony, and just spicy enough, this shrimp scampi is so close to the real deal, you may not even notice that the noodles are actually made of vitamins A and C-rich summer squash, not spaghetti.

 Can’t find keto-approved mayo, or simply don’t feel like making your own?
 No problem.
 This tuna salad doesn’t call for it anyway.
 Instead, the fish is piled onto a bed of greens with tons of other fun ingredients like avocado, olives, and grilled zucchini for a much more refreshing way to get your omega-3s.

-Taking the “everything is better with butter” concept to heart, this recipe uses half a cup of the good stuff to be mixed with herbs before getting dolloped onto the salmon and veggies.
-You’ve never had fish so flavorful and flaky — this is clean eating with the volume turned way up.
+Taking the “everything is better with butter” concept to heart, this recipe uses 1/2 cup of butter combined with herbs before getting dolloped onto the salmon and veggies.
+You’ve never had fish so flavorful and flaky — this is a nutrient-dense meal with the volume turned way up.